Commiat uses the OpenRouter API with Google Gemini 2.5 Flash Lite to generate perfect commit messages based on your staged changes.

 to stage all changes automatically.

-Commiat analyzes your staged changes using OpenRouter with Gemini Flash (or your configured model).
+Commiat analyzes your staged changes using OpenRouter with Gemini 2.5 Flash Lite (or your configured model).

 Confirm, edit, or cancel the suggested commit message before it's finalized.